werf/werf/docs/_includes/reference/cli/werf_kubectl_cluster_info_dump.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}
 Dump cluster information out suitable for debugging and diagnosing cluster problems.
 By default, dumps everything to stdout.
 You can optionally specify a directory with --output-directory.
 If you specify a directory, Kubernetes will build a set of files in that directory.
-By default, only dumps things in the current namespace and &#39;kube-system&#39; namespace, but you can switch to a different namespace with the --namespaces flag, or specify --all-namespaces to dump all namespaces.
+By default, only dumps things in the current namespace and 'kube-system' namespace, but you can switch to a different namespace with the --namespaces flag, or specify --all-namespaces to dump all namespaces.

  The command also dumps the logs of all of the pods in the cluster; these logs are dumped into different directories based on namespace and pod name.